 The Laboratory also hosts the annual New York Wildfire & Incident Management Academy, offered by NYSDEC and the Central Pine Barrens Commission.
 Using the Incident Command System of wildfire management, this academy trains firefighters in the methods of wildland fire suppression, prescribed fire, and fire analysis.
-BNL has developed and is implementing a Wildland Fire Management Plan that includes the use of prescribed fire for fuel and forest management, and is working with NYSDEC to conduct growing season fires in northern and eastern sections of the BNL property.
-Although growing season prescribed fires were planned for 2016, extended drought conditions prevented their implementation.
+BNL has developed and is implementing a Wildland Fire Management Plan that includes the use of prescribed fire for fuel and forest management and worked with NYSDEC to conduct three growing season fires in northern and eastern sections of the BNL property.
+These first three successful fires provided significant experience and training for fire crews working in Pine Barrens habitat, improving capabilities of these crews to conduct and manage fire within the Long Island Central Pine Barrens.
 Chapter 6 of this report describes BNL's natural and cultural resources in further detail.